CarlosWCY/Ticket_Laravel/README.md

 - Carlos Walter Corrales Yucra
 - Rodrigo Bernardo Condori Gutierrez

+## Requirements for the Project

+The next tecnology must be installed:

+- Node.js
+- Composer
+- php8.2

 ## How to Run the App

 1. Download the ZIP file from the project